jacoblapworth/akahu-sdk-swift/src/react/radio.md

 ### Custom Icons

-Because the Radio component uses [`Icon`](#icon) to style the presentation of the element, you can overwrite the paths that the radio uses.
+Because `XUIRadio` uses [`XUIIcon`](#icon) to style the presentation of the element, you can overwrite the paths that the radio uses.

 `iconMainPath` is the path for the Radio outline; `iconCheckPath` is the indicator that the radio is selected.

 ```
 const customMainIcon = require ('@xero/xui-icon/icons/star').default;